liadraz/CS50_Scheduler_Final_Project/README.md

 > - Tasks can be added only when the scheduler is not RUNNING.
 > - Each task has an interval time that determines when the task will be executed.
 > - Time interval determined in seconds.
-> - Task is being executed and returns to the scheduler unless the user asked to remove it from the queue.
+> - The task is being executed and returns to the scheduler unless the user asks to remove it from the queue.
 > - Tasks can remove themselves or other tasks. (`See Removing A Task`)

 Task Struct Definition: